Instant Rollback

 |---|---|

-| Active deployment on every production station for this procedure. | Runs already uploaded.
+| Active deployment on every station linked to this procedure. | Runs already uploaded.
 They keep their original deployment ID. |

 | The procedure version operators see. | Git history. |

 | Auto-push.
-It pauses until you resume it or promote a new deployment. | Other procedures on the same stations.
+It pauses until you push another deployment to all stations or resume it from the banner. | Other procedures on the same stations.
 Rollback is per-procedure. |

 Rollback does not delete the bad deployment.
 It stays in the registry and can be re-pinned.